Royal Jordanian: Frequent-flyer program

 Royal Club is Royal Jordanian's frequent flyer program.
 Passengers are awarded miles based on the type, class of flight and destination.
 Royal Club members can also get miles by traveling on other Oneworld airlines.
 Card holders of Royal Jordanian's Royal Plus with either Silver, Gold or Platinum can use Oneworld airport services across the world while Gold and Platinum also have lounge access.

 Accidents and incidents

 Royal Jordanian has experienced 13 aviation occurrences and six hijackings throughout its history, four of them fatal.
-The airline's two worst accidents, both involving chartered Boeing 707s, happened in Nigeria in 1973 and Morocco in 1975, and to date are both the deadliest accidents in those countries and the deadliest worldwide involving the 707.
+The airline's two worst accidents, both involving chartered Boeing 707s, happened in Nigeria in 1973 and Morocco in 1975.